negiiirah/Literature-Review-On-Conveyor-Belt-Digitalization-/README.md

 | [IEEE](#IEEE)      | 53     |
 | [Scopus](#Scopus)      | 9     |

-Note:Google Scholar and Scopus uses the tool [Publish and Perish](#Publish_perish) to obtain the search results
+Note:Google Scholar and Scopus results are obtained using the tool [Publish and Perish](#Publish_perish).

 <a name="Springer"></a>
 ## Steps for obtaining search results in Springer: